Policy Regarding Gifts to and Alliances with the Library System

 - To establish extraordinary value, the cost of the appraisal should be borne by the donor.

-- Library Gift Funds are those funds forwarded to Library Administration by Friends Groups from their ongoing book sales proceeds.
+- System Gift Funds are those funds collected by the Library on behalf of Friends Groups from their ongoing book sales proceeds.
+These funds are considered unrestricted.

 - Unrestricted Library Gift Funds shall be spent for any purchases designed to enhance operations of the Fairfax County libraries.

-- FCPL follows all procedures/policies outlined in ACT (Accounting Technical Bulletin 40050—Gifts and Donations).
+- FCPL shall follows all procedures/policies outlined in county policy and procedure.

 - The Library will pursue agreements with federal/state/local agencies, industry, academia, and other organizations, to build cooperative alliances which are beneficial to the Library.